droidsolutions/job-service-typeorm/README.md

   // ...
 };
 const worker = new JobWorker(workerSettings, jobRepo, loggerFactory);
-const { token, cancel } = CancellationToken.create();
+const controller = new AbortController();
-void worker.executeAsync(token);
+void worker.executeAsync(controller.signal);

-// when you want to stop the worker, e.g. when shutting down the app use the cancellation token cancel("App is shutting down");
+// when you want to stop the worker, e.g. when shutting down the app use the abortcontroller to cancel the signal controller.abort(new Error("App is shutting down"));
 ```

 # Details